harshatechtrainings/Backend-Mow-nodejs/README.md

 # .env

-    Create the below peoperties with values
+    Create .env file with the below properties with values

     PORT=
     MONGODB_URI=